 Throughout the year there are a number of seasonal areas of interest to visit.
 As winter fades into spring, stop by the sugarhouse to experience the sights, sounds, and smells of maple sugaring time.
 During the summer months, the butterfly garden, located next to the Barn, may provide a glimpse of native butterfly species or even a hummingbird!
-The Barn is also home to the Discovery Room, which provides visitors with interactive displays and activities.
 Lookout Rock offers spectacular views of the Green Mountains to the east at any time of the year.

-Trails are open to the public daily from dawn until dusk.
+Center trails are open to the public year round!
+Visit us seven days a week from dawn until dusk.
 Donations are appreciated.

 Please Give Us Your Program Feedback!